kweemstra/TEACH/README.md

 ## Geting ready

-This will be a active learning assignment, which will make use of the python programming language in combination with jupyter notebooks.
-[Jupyter Notebooks](https://jupyter.org/), which you should install (or already have) on your laptops that you bring to the course.
+This will be an active learning assignment, which will make use of the python programming language in combination with [Jupyter Notebooks](https://jupyter.org/), which you should install (or already have) on your laptops that you bring to the course.

 We have prepared some instructions for setting up your environment so that you come